millipz/nc-de-deliverance-project/specifications/processing_lambda_spec.md

   1. **Write Transformed Data to S3**:
       - Convert the transformed DataFrame to Parquet format.
       - Save the Parquet file to the "processed" S3 bucket.
-      - Use a structured naming convention for the files.
+      - Use the structured naming convention for the Parqeut files as set out in the S3 specification.
       - Write sequential ID to parameter store.

   1. **Record Processing Status**: